-Understanding your team in the context of the work to be done helps you identify risks and gaps when it comes to executing your team’s strategy.
+Understanding your team helps you identify risks and gaps when it comes to executing your team’s strategy.

 There are 10 Strategy Types.
 Click to learn more about each of them below.

 Who’s doing the work and what’s the work to be done?